About the College of Education

-- Lipscomb was highlighted for consistently producing teachers that outperform other teachers in the state based on the 2011, 2012 and 2013 3-year analysis of the Tennessee Report Card on the Effectiveness of Teacher Training Programs
+- Lipscomb was highlighted for consistently producing teachers that outperform other teachers in the state based on the 3-year analysis of the Tennessee Report Card on the Effectiveness of Teacher Training Programs

 - The College of Education founded the Ayers Institute for Teacher Learning and Innovation to provide high quality, innovative teaching and learning training and resources to improve student achievement across the state of Tennessee.
-The Ayers Institute has received more than $2 million in grant funds to support both Common Core training and resource creation for higher education and for various school district partners across the state.
+The Ayers Institute has received more than $2 million in grant funds to support both educator training and resource creation for higher education and for various school district partners across the state.

 - The College of Education is the recipient of more than $2.5 million in competitive grant monies for in-service training for math and science teachers across Middle Tennessee.

 - The College of Education has been the local education partner for Teach for America teaching corps since 2009

 - More than 600 students enrolled in graduate education programs